zhizhizhizhizhi/tp/docs/UserGuide.md

 ### <a name="test"></a>3.2.
 Test Yourself
 #### <a name="quiz"></a>3.2.1.
 Normal Test : `quiz`

 Starts a round of vocabulary testing with all the flashcards that are currently in the glossary.
-English translation is now hidden for the user to self test.
+The English translations for every flashcard are now hidden for the user to self-test.
 You can use this command to test if you remember the definition corresponding to the German phrase on the flashcards.

 Format: `quiz`